taskworld/test-bed/README.md

 This project is only meant to improve the developer experience.
 It is not for running tests inside a CI.
 For that purpose, you should use something like Karma.
+(We use both: test-bed for TDD, Karma for CI)

 ## Overview